Churn Analytics 101: How To Analyze and Reduce Customer Churn [+ Best Tools]

 However, it’s better to combine at least two products since they are supposed to complement each other.

-With advanced segmentation, you can monitor users’ behavior inside the app.
-What features they are using, when they signed up, how many web sessions they had, etc.
+With event tracking, for both no-code and server-side events, you can monitor users’ behavior inside the app such as what features they are using, when they signed up, how many web sessions they had, etc.

-Such behavioral reporting will highlight problem areas of customer engagement.
-Fix it to reduce customer churn.
+Such behavioral reporting will highlight problem areas of customer engagement for you to take action and reduce customer churn.

 You can also create code-free in-app micro surveys to collect and analyze customer feedback.
 Advanced targeting and triggering settings will help you assign your survey to a specific URL or domain, button, or feature.